-Periyar National Park in Kerala is where the Royal Bengal tigers, Indian Elephants, and many other ferocious yet fascinating creatures find their home.
+Periyar National Park in Kerala is where the royal Bengal tigers, Indian elephants, and many other fascinating creatures find their home.
 As far as you can see, there’s nature’s bounty greeting guests with open arms.
 There is a lot to see and observe for nature lovers, all of which can be covered in a day but for a well-planned tour, there are plenty of things you must know.

-This guide helps you plan your Periyar Wildlife Sanctuary tour by listing sanctuary’s key attractions, best time to visit, timings, charges, and other essential information.
+This guide helps you plan your tour to the national park by listing sanctuary’s key attractions, best time to visit, timings, charges, and other essential information.

-Regarded among the top national parks of India, Periyar National Park covers an area of 925 sq. km.
+Regarded among the best national parks in India, Periyar National Park covers an area of 925 sq. km.
 This enormous area acts as a habitat to many endangered and endemic species of flora, mammals, reptiles, fishes, amphibians, and birds.
 It is located in the Cardamom Hill range that encompasses rivers like Periyar and different regions that are home to different kinds of species.

 Flora – Expect to see trees of tamarind, rosewood, sandalwood, and Jamun; along with other species.
 Alongside these, there are agricultural plantation of coffee, tea, and cardamom.

 Animals spotted – Also known as Periyar Tiger Reserve, this is a great place to spot Bengal tigers.
 You might spot Indian elephants, Nilgiri langurs, wild pigs, and Nilgiri Tahrs as well.